Do you know how most people buy sofas?

 The rule of thumb is to allow enough room for walking around it.

-Use tape to get a visual representation of how your room will look like after it is set up.
-If you’re not happy with this setup, repeat until you are.
+Use tape to get a visual representation of what your room will look like after it is set up.
+If you’re not happy with this setup, repeat it until you are.

-Remember that a sectional, a corner sofa, curved sectional, and curved corner sofa have different space requirements.
+Remember that a sectional, a corner couch, a curved sectional, and a curved corner couch have different space requirements.